MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-report-word.md

 - **Related records**

-    - **Open opportunities**: Displays up to three additional open opportunities from the last six months.
+  - **Open opportunities**: Displays up to three extra open opportunities from the last six months.
 Opportunities are sorted by close date (old to new).

   - **Open cases**: Displays up to three open cases for the account.
 Cases are sorted by priority and creation date.